AstroAir/QtLucide/docs/api/icon-engine.md

 // Engine is owned by QIcon
 QIcon icon(new QtLucideIconEngine(...));  // QIcon takes ownership

-// Painter is owned by engine
+// Painter is NOT owned by engine - it's shared with QtLucide
-QtLucideIconPainter* painter = new MyPainter();
-QtLucideIconEngine* engine = new QtLucideIconEngine(lucide, painter, options);
+// The painter lifetime is managed by QtLucide QtLucideIconEngine* engine = new QtLucideIconEngine(lucide, sharedPainter, options);
-// painter will be deleted when engine is destroyed
+// sharedPainter will NOT be deleted when engine is destroyed
 ```

+!!! warning "Painter Lifetime"
+    The engine maintains a reference to the painter but does not own it.
+The painter must remain valid for the lifetime of all engines using it.
+This is automatically handled when using `QtLucide::icon()`.

 ## See Also